 3.3.
 Virtual Machines

 Each virtual machine can have at most 4 virtual CPUs and 2TB virtual disk space.

 The supported number of virtual machines depends on their size and resource usage.

-This is used for storage and migration traffic between storage peers.
+This network is used for storage and migration traffic between storage peers.

-- Red Hat recommends a 10Gbps network for the back-end network.
+- Red Hat recommends a 10Gbps network for the back-end storage network.